-Grades below 70 in a required course, although passing, suggest that a student may not have achieved the necessary mastery of bar -tested subjects essential in the preparation for the bar exam.
+Grades below 70 in a required bar-tested subject suggest that a JD student may not have achieved the necessary mastery essential in the preparation for the bar exam, and students should discuss repeating the course with their academic advisor.
 Students in the JD and LL.M programs who receive a grade below 70 in required courses may be required to repeat the course.
-Students in the JD program who receive a grade below 65 in a required course must repeat the course in the next academic year.
+See Academic Probation Students in the JD program who receive a grade below 65 in a required course must repeat the course in the next academic year.
 Students in the MLS program must repeat courses in which they receive a grade below 60.
 Upon successful completion of the repeated course, the "new" grade will be entered on the student's transcript and used in the calculation of the cumulative GPA.